shapeshed/shapeshed.com/content/posts/aws-cloudfront-logs.md

-{
-  "slug": "aws-cloudfront-log",
-  "title": "Configuring and working with Cloudfront Logs", "date": "2016-09-20T00:00:00+00:00",
-  "image": "images/articles/aws-lifecycle.png",
++++
+date = "2016-09-20T00:00:00+00:00"
-  "description": "Example of how to setup Cloudfront to log to S3, enable log rotation and how to download and work with combined Cloudfront log files.", "tags": [
+description = "Example of how to setup Cloudfront to log to S3, enable log rotation and how to download and work with combined Cloudfront log files." image = "images/articles/aws-lifecycle.png" slug = "aws-cloudfront-log" tags = ["UNIX", "Linux", "AWS"] title = "Configuring and working with Cloudfront Logs"

-    "UNIX",
-    "Linux",
-    "AWS"
-  ]
-}
++++

 ## Setting up logging on Cloudfront